MrMicrowaveOven/AlgorithmsCurriculum/README.md

 * Continue applying to 15 places and adding 15 companies to your Job Search Roadmap every weekday.
 * Continue coming back to a/A!
 We provide a place to conduct your job search, plus a supportive community.
 * There may be optional lectures from a/A staff and alumni.
+* Remember, if you finish the a/A pairboarding problems,
+    * Stay sharp using [these tests][algo-specs] only after you get through the entire list while pairboarding.
+    * Try [Codility][codility] if you want to do more on your own.

 ## JavaScript Readings
 * [Effective JavaScript][effective-js] (you were required to read this one during the course, but you'll probably get MUCH more out of it now)